 Squeezing the throttle is all that is necessary to start your snowmobile moving.
-As engine speed increases, a centrifugally-operated clutch (drive sheave), mounted on the engine crankshaft, engages the drive belt and starts the snowmobile moving.
+As engine speed increases, a centrifugally-operated drive sheave (I), mounted on the engine crankshaft, engages the drive belt (G) and starts the snowmobile moving.

-Increasing engine speed further causes the belt to ride out to the dotted line position in the above illustration, providing increased snowmobile speed.
+Increasing engine speed further causes the belt to ride out to the high-speed position (J), providing increased snowmobile speed.

-The driven sheave rotates the secondary shaft, which is connected by a drive chain to the track drive shaft.
-Two drive wheels on the track drive shaft propel the track.
-Cylinder Head Temperature Heat Gauge (Extra Equipment)
+The driven sheave (F) rotates the secondary shaft (E), which is connected by a drive chain (C) to the track drive shaft (B).
+Two drive wheels on the track drive shaft (B) propel the track (K).